Vegan Nutella Puff Pastry Christmas Tree ♥

 - 60 g dairy-free chocolate melted

-- 1 tbsp sugar or sweetener of your choice to taste
+- 1 tablespoon sugar or sweetener of your choice to taste

 - Pinch of salt